quicwg/base-drafts/draft-ietf-quic-transport.md

-CRYPTO_HS frames are functionally identical to STREAM frames, except that they do not bear a stream identifier; they are not flow controlled; and they do not carry markers for optional offset, optional, length, and the end of the stream.
+CRYPTO_HS frames are functionally identical to STREAM frames, except that they do not bear a stream identifier; they are not flow controlled; and they do not carry markers for optional offset, optional length, and the end of the stream.

 A CRYPTO_HS frame is shown below.